deejay-sl/spring-petclinic/readme.md

 	  mvn -f pom_provision_demo.xml tomcat7:run

-Visit:
+To test, visit:

 	  http://localhost:9966/petclinic

+You can see how, with a VM, we can execute code in a standard environment, and with the use of shared folders, write code on our host platforms, whether that's Windows, Linux, or Mac.
+This helps to alleviate the pain point of having different development environments within a development team.

 ### Demo Run #2: Chef Solo

+Shell scripting is a great way to script provisioning because the shell has so much control over the environment.
+The downside to this is that shell syntax is, itself, platform dependent, and sometimes what you need to do isn't very straightforward.
+Chef is a tool that adds a level of indirection on top of shell syntax, so that one basic command, or Chef "resource" can work in every environment.
+Chef's resources also provide shortcuts to common provisioning tasks such as configuration file templating, installing packages, manipulating routing tables and firewalls, and many more.

-Chef uses 'cookbooks' to provision environments.
+Chef uses "cookbooks" and "recipes" to provision environemnts.
 Here, we'll clone the necessary cookbooks directly from github into our /cookbooks folder:

 	  cd cookbooks
 	  git clone https://github.com/agileorbit-cookbooks/java.git